-Latest reviews from those using the CBT for Tinnitus E-Programme are here (6 Module course) and here (12 module course)
+Latest reviews from those using the CBT for Tinnitus E-Programme are here (6 Module course - no longer used since development of the 12 stage course) and here (12 stage course)

 From 'Tarotgaladriel', UK

 "I too just wanted to say how grateful I am for this group [TEP Support Forum] and the programme.
 I was in such a state when I first joined, near suicidal in fact.
 I really thought I would never ever cope.
 I followed this course and very quickly I gained control over my reactions to tinnitus.